 In Canada around 7,500 cyclists are seriously injured every year.
 Head injuries rank among the most severe injuries in bicycle accidents, representing 20% to 40% of all bicycling injuries encountered in Canada.

 You can protect yourself from the risk of brain injury by always wearing a bike helmet.
 A 2002 survey by Safe Kids Canada showed that only 45% of children 11 to 14 years of age wore bike helmets.
-While the law in Ontario does not require an adult to wear a helmet when cycling, you should wear a helmet as well as insure your child(ren) wear one.
+While the law in Ontario does not require an adult to wear a helmet when cycling, you should wear a helmet as well as ensure your child(ren) wear one.

-You should also wear a helmet when using a skateboard, rollerblades or scooter.
+You should also wear a helmet when using a skateboard, rollerblade, or scooter.
 A properly fitted helmet protects the head by absorbing the force from a crash or fall, decreasing the risk of traumatic brain injury by as much as 85-88%.

 Are trampolines safe?

 A trampoline might provide your child with hours of fun, but research shows that about one in 200 trampoline injuries leads to permanent neurological damage.
-If you insist on your child(ren) using a trampoline please insure you supervise and only one person should be on the trampoline at a time.
+If you insist on your child(ren) using a trampoline please ensure you supervise and only one person should be on the trampoline at a time.
 Children using a trampoline should be six years or older.